CharlesInteractive/vite-react-tailwind-prettier-mpa-template/README.md

 - `build` - build the project files for distribution
 - `dev` - run the local development server

+### Tailwind

+The default project is styled with preconfigured Tailwind directives and layers.
+Learn more about Tailwind [here](https://tailwindcss.com/).

+A font pack is also included (Nunito Sans) along with its [Open Font License](./src/public/fonts/Nunito_Sans/OFL.txt).

 ## Contributing

-Feel free to [open an issue](https://github.com/CharlesInteractive/vite-react-tailwind-prettier-mpa-template/issues/new) or create a PR if you'd like to contribute 🙌
+Feel free to [open an issue](https://github.com/CharlesInteractive/vite-react-tailwind-prettier-mpa-template/issues/new) or create a PR if you'd like to contribute.

 ## License